stark1tty/awesome-PhD/README.md

 - [BIG BOOK OF R](https://www.bigbookofr.com/): A massive collection of R resources for both learning and applying concepts.

 #### Misc Useful Programming Libraries
+- [SCIKIT-IMAGE](https://scikit-image.org/): A collection of algorithms for image processing in Python.
 - [METAFOR](https://metafor-project.org/doku.php): Use the metafor package in R for your meta-analyses.

 #### Task Automation